 290 miles long, 60 miles wide, Vancouver Island is home to vineyards, gardens, marine life, the capital of British Columbia, and more!
 Once you pick your car up from the airport I recommend slowly making your way around the island before finally descending down south to spend the night in the capital of Victoria.

-Before arriving to Victoria, make these stops along the way!
+Before arriving in Victoria, make these stops along the way!

 Butchart Gardens – Located outside the city of Victoria, the gardens have been blooming for over 100 years.
 Stop in and see for yourself why Victoria is referred to as the “City of Gardens”.
 You will need a ticket to enter.